First in a series chronicling the upcoming launch of the LLNL/NASA “MiniCarb” satellite

 Using a fleet of smaller satellites to do the same job, besides being cheaper and quicker to produce, spreads the risk and provides what is often termed “resiliency.”
 That is, if one CubeSat from a constellation of dozens fails, either during launch or while in orbit, the degradation of overall mission performance is mitigated.
 In the event of a catastrophic failure, the cost and time to build a replacement is far less than starting over on a giant, one-off satellite.

-Nanosatellites are a class of satellites that have a launch mass of 10 kilograms or less (±22 pounds).
+Nanosatellites are a class of satellites that have a launch mass of 10 kilograms (22 pounds) or less.
 CubeSats get their name from their modular design based on building block units (U) of cubes with 10-centimeter sides.
 For example, a 3U CubeSat has dimensions of 10 cm×10 cm×30 cm.
 The MiniCarb, a 6U CubeSat, is twice the size of the Lab’s first 3U CubeSats.

 Funded by the Laboratory Directed Research and Development (LDRD) program, the STARE (short for Space-Based Telescopes for Actionable Refinement of Ephemeris) CubeSats were developed in partnership with the National Reconnaissance Office (NRO), the Naval Postgraduate School (NPS), Boeing, and Texas A&M to help track space debris.
 Livermore built the payloads, each an 8.5-centimeters-wide telescope with a fixed focus set at infinity.
 The telescopes weighed less than a kilogram apiece.
 After they were installed into buses provided to LLNL, each CubeSat weighed about four kilograms.

-STARE-A used a traditional satellite telescope design in which its primary and secondary mirrors were located on two separate substrates spaced apart.
-STARE-B, however, used a monolithic design that integrated the primary and secondary mirrors into a single piece.
+STARE-A and -B used a conventional telescope design with independent primary and secondary mirrors for viewing distant objects, the (unlaunched) STARE-C configuration was the first to feature a new monolithic optic, an approach that combines the primary and secondary mirrors into a single element.
 This design was patented by Riot, Bauman, Darrell Carter, Wim De Vries, and Scot Olivier.

 Although the STARE mission was never operationalized, the optics development attracted strong attention from several U.S. government sponsors.
 A third LLNL CubeSat, developed by a team led by De Vries, launched from India aboard a Polar Satellite Launch Vehicle rocket in January 2018.
 LLNL again built the telescope, using an updated monolithic telescope design, and an industrial partner provided the bus.
 This satellite produced excellent ground and space imagery, raising the technology readiness level of monolithic telescopes from 6 to 8.